 Two days after seeing it, I’m still trying to figure out if I enjoyed Primer (2004), a shoestring budget indie science fiction film about a pair of scientists who discover time travel.
 With its deliberate pace and low key tone, its scientific technobabble and complex time-warping plot, I found it at once an intriguing film and a boring one.
-To me it felt like the cinematic equivalent of a Phillip Glass composition: you know there are interesting things happening, even as its rhythms lull you to sleep.
+To me it felt like the cinematic equivalent of a Phillip Glass composition: you know there are interesting things happening, but the rhythms lull you to sleep.

 The film focuses on two men, Abe (David Sullivan) and Aaron (Shane Carruth), who — in old school sci-fi tradition — work together to jerry-rig a machine in their garage that has bizarre effects on time.
-The film opens with the early stages of the project, as they’re making their discovery and trying to figure out how it works; later, the plot gets more complex as they look to apply the science.
-They do so in the expected ways – gambling, stock trading, manipulating events to their advantage.
+The film opens with the early stages of the project, as they’re making their discovery and trying to figure out how it works.
+Later, the plot gets more complex as they look to apply the science.
+They do so in the expected ways — gambling, stock trading, manipulating events to their advantage.
 But what are the consequences of their meddling?
 Do they really have a handle on what they’re doing?

 Ultimately, I was asking the same question of the filmmakers.
-They do some things very well: building the skiffy mystery, creating a cryptic, eery atmosphere, posing interesting causality questions, and making their low-frills production values an asset with creative filming.
+They do some things very well: building the skiffy mystery, creating a cryptic, eery atmosphere, posing interesting causality questions, and making their low-frills production values an asset with creative filmmaking.
 The serious Rod Serling-like narration, hardly illuminating, gives the proceedings a clever semblance of coherence and structure.
 But does it all add up?
 The scientific mumbo-jumbo, the jagged cuts, the baffling conversations…it all feels like hand-waving misdirection.
 The acting improves as the film moves along, but in general everything is so understated it’s difficult to get a handle on what’s important.

 In the end, I feel a little like a filmic trick has been played on me, like someone threw a bag over my head and spun me around, hoping I would enjoy being dizzy.
 Is this film really brilliant, or just deviously confusing in an effort to convince me it’s brilliant?
 It may be a little of both.
 I doubt a single viewing will solve the mystery, but unfortunately I didn’t enjoy the journey enough to go back for a second take.
 If someone else figures it out, though, please let me know!